bespokejs/bespoke/README.md

 ### Official Plugins

-All official plugins can be installed from Bower, e.g. `$ bower install bespoke-bullets`
+All official plugins can be installed from Bower or npm, e.g. `$ bower install bespoke-bullets` or `$ npm install bespoke-hash`

  - [bespoke-bullets](https://github.com/markdalgleish/bespoke-bullets) for animated bullet lists.
  - [bespoke-hash](https://github.com/markdalgleish/bespoke-hash) for hash routing.